iboy/PhD/README.md

 # PhD
 PhD - A master repository containing all the main Unity projects.
 You can read full descriptions of each by visiting each project on github.
+The Unity 4 projects were originally built with Unity Pro, with versions 1 through to the current release.
+I include the most stable and evolved releases in the PhD submission.
+These projects are frozen at the point of submission.
+Development continues.

 ## Unity Projects ##

 Springies 2012 [https://github.com/iboy/phd_springies_2011](https://github.com/iboy/phd_springies_2011 "Foundations - Play with spring dynamics, in combination with user interaction and rigid body objects.
 Created in Unity Pro 4 (2011) Updated to Unity 4.6.7")